pulumi/pulumi-tool-cdk-importer/README.md

 - Command: `runtime`
 - Flags: `--stack` (repeatable), `--import-file` (optional, defaults to `import.json` when provided without a value), `--skip-create` (optional), `--verbose`
 - Behavior: Uses the selected Pulumi stack and current working directory.
-With `--import-file`, runs `pulumi preview --import-file` to seed the skeleton, then imports into the selected stack and writes a bulk import file (partial on failure) without changing backends.
+With `--import-file`, runs `pulumi preview --import-file` to seed the skeleton, then imports into the selected stack and writes an import file containing only placeholder entries for resources that still need manual IDs.

 ### Program mode

 - Command: `program import`
 - Flags: `--program-dir` (required), `--stack` (repeatable), `--import-file` (optional, defaults to `import.json` when provided without a value), `--verbose`
 - Behavior: Changes into `--program-dir`, forces `skip-create` (no asset helper creation), runs against the selected stack.
-With `--import-file`, seeds via preview and writes the bulk import file after import (partial on failure).
+With `--import-file`, seeds via preview and writes an import file containing only placeholder entries for resources that still need manual IDs.

 ### Program iterate (capture mode)